Mean-Variance Efficient Reinforcement Learning with Applications to Dynamic Financial Investment: Preliminaries of economic and financial theory

 where $\alpha \geq 0, \beta >0 $.
 Taking the expected value of the quadratic utility function in (\ref{QF}) yields:

-Substituting $\mathbb{E}[W^2] = \mathrm{Var}[W] + \mathbb{E}[W]^2$ into (\ref{QF}) gives
+Substituting $\mathbb{E}[W^2] = \mathbb{V}[W] + \mathbb{E}[W]^2$ into (\ref{QF}) gives

-Equation (\ref{EQFMV}) shows that expected quadratic utility can be described in terms of mean $E[W]$ and variance $\mathrm{Var}[W]$ of wealth.
+Equation (\ref{EQFMV}) shows that expected quadratic utility can be described in terms of mean $E[W]$ and variance $\mathbb{V}[W]$ of wealth.
 Therefore, the assumption of a quadratic utility function is crucial to the mean-variance analysis.

 \begin{remark}[Approximation by quadratic utility function] Readers may be interested in how the quadratic utility function approximates other risk averse utility functions. \citet{Kroll1984meanvariance} empirically answered this question by comparing MV portfolio (maximizer of expected quadratic utility function) and maximizers of other utility functions.
-In their study, maximizers of other utility functions also almost located in MV Pareto efficient frontier; that is, expected quadratic utility function approximates other risk averse utility function well. \end{remark}
+In their study, maximizers of other utility functions are also almost located in MV Pareto efficient frontier; that is, expected quadratic utility function approximates other risk averse utility functions well. \end{remark}

-\begin{remark}[Non-vNM utility functions] Unlike MV trade-off, utility functions maximized by some recently proposed new risk criteria, such as VaR and Prospect theory, do not belong to traditional vNM utility function. \end{remark}
+\begin{remark}[Non-vNM utility functions] Unlike MV trade-off, utility functions maximized by some recently proposed new risk criteria, such as VaR and Prospect theory, do not belong to traditional vNM utility functions. \end{remark}